2 Jun 2021 - 12 Jun 2021

 MARK LOCKYER/adaptation/performer.
-His career spans over three decades and includes leading roles at the National theatre, The Royal Shakespeare Company, The Old Vic, The Young Vic, and The Royal court.
-Notable roles include Iago in ‘Othello’ for the EET, Subtle in ‘The Alchemist’ for the RSC, and has just finished playing The Devil in a film of Stravinsky’s ‘The Soldiers Tale’ with The Halle Orchestra, Manchester conducted by Sir Mark Elder.
-His hit show “Living with The Lights On” sold out at The Young Vic, and along with his second play “Keep on Walking Federico” both shows have toured the UK twice, as well as sell-out runs in Helsinki, Barcelona, and Madrid.
-This adaptation of “Take off your Cornflakes” continues Mark’s blossoming career as writer and performer.
+The National Theatre, The Royal Shakespeare Company, The Old Vic, The Young Vic, The Royal Court.
+Notable roles include Iago in ‘Othello’ for the EET, Subtle in ‘The Alchemist’ for the RSC, The Devil in a film of Stravinsky’s ‘The Soldiers Tale’ with The Halle Orchestra, Manchester conducted by Sir Mark Elder.
+His hit show “Living with The Lights On” sold out at The Young Vic, and has toured the UK twice, as well as sell-out runs in Helsinki, Barcelona, and Madrid.

 £16 Full Price